Azure-Samples/azure-spring-boot-samples/keyvault/azure-spring-boot-starter-keyvault-certificates/keyvault-certificates-server-side/README.md

 You can also create resources manually via Azure Portal.
 Please follow:
 1. Obtain a Service Principal.
 There are two ways to obtain a service principal:
    - Recommended: enable a managed identity for the application.
 For more information, see [the Managed identity overview][the_managed_identity_overview].
-   - If you cannot use managed identity, you can register your application with AAD, see [register app with AAD][register_app_with_AAD].
+   - If you cannot use managed identity, you can register your application with Microsoft Entra ID, see [register app with Microsoft Entra ID][register_app_with_microsoft_entra_id].
 The registration also creates a second application object that identifies your app.
 2. Create the key vault and certificates.
 Please refer to [create key vault and certificates][create_key_vault_and_certificates]
 3. Make the key vault accessible to your service principal.
 Please refer to [assign key vault access policy][assign_key_vault_access_policy]
    > Attention: The service principal must be configured with permissions: